FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

    happen in some cities (Beetros where demosceners meet to drink a beer, or demoscene related conferences and events).

+   Besides, the community is very active online.
+Most events are live streamed through the Twitch_ platform, which also stores the videos so that they keep being available online.
+Most demo parties also host technical seminars, which are recorded and available online too.
+Additionally, two websites serve as reference for demosceners:

+   * Pouet_ is the reference forum of demosceners.
+Every demo is published on this website with every related information: the authors of the demo, the date of the release, the party it has been released at, the category, the rank, and possible links (Online video, source code, ...).
+Members of the forum can then post comments as well as basic votes (like thumb up, thumb down) on a demo's page.

+   * Demozoo_ has been created later.
+This is more oriented towards being an archive for demoscene related productions.
+While Pouet_ focuses on demos, Demozoo_ also archives every graphic and music entry released during demoparties, with related information.

+   Other demoscene related websites focus on specific topics or platforms, like Atariage_ hosting the biggest Atari community with its forum, or CPCWiki_ being more or less the equivalent for the Amstrad CPC platform.
+Some demoscene groups also have their website, where they may share tools to make demos.
+And demosceners make heavily use of IRC to discuss.

 ====

 Atari 2600/VCS